anaisapinto/hello-world/README.md

 Also, I really like coffee and puppies.

-I am learning SQL and python.
+I am learning SQL and python, and I just did my first commit.